nwikamulia/ai-day-jakarta-2026/README.md

 Agent 1 and Agent 2 never call each other as functions.
 Agent 2 simply reacts to rows landing in `next_best_offers` where `should_email = TRUE`, the Kafka topic itself is the communication channel between the two agents.
 We use `INSERT INTO` (not `CREATE VIEW`), since `LATERAL TABLE` inside a view is unreliable in the console workspace:

+Creates the log table that records each email dispatch attempt, including timestamp, customer ID, status, and response:
 ```sql
 CREATE TABLE email_dispatch_log (
   dispatch_time TIMESTAMP_LTZ(3),